sikjss/sikjss/README.md

 - 👋 Hi, I’m @sikjss
-- 👀 I’m interested in UBUNTU
+- 👀 I’m interested in GNU/LINUX
-- 🌱 I’m currently learning UBUNTU
+- 🌱 I’m currently learning GNU/LINUX
-- 💞️ I’m looking to collaborate on UBUNTU
+- 💞️ I’m looking to collaborate on PROJECTS
-- 📫 How to reach me UBUNTU
+- 📫 How to reach me Discord: dm for discord!
-- 😄 Pronouns: UBUNTU
+- 😄 Pronouns: GNU/LINUX
-- ⚡ Fun fact: I LOVE UBUNTU
+- ⚡ Fun fact: GNU/LINUX!

 <!---
 sikjss/sikjss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.